Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Large orbits in : The implication ItemActLargeOrbit ItemFillingLamExists of Theorem B

-\paragraph{Further remarks on ``Quasi-Closest'' versus ``Almost Closest'':} For most of the long lifetime of the composition of this work, our proof of the implication \pref{ItemActLargeOrbit}$\implies$\pref{ItemFillingLamExists} of Theorem~B had applied the ``Almost Closest Point Property'', a stronger version of the \emph{Quasi-Closest Point Property} in which the upper bound $K \log d + C$ is replaced by a constant~$C$.
+\paragraph{Further remarks: On ``Quasi-Closest'' versus ``Almost Closest'':} For most of the long lifetime of the composition of this work, our proof of the implication \pref{ItemActLargeOrbit}$\implies$\pref{ItemFillingLamExists} of Theorem~B had applied the ``Almost Closest Point Property'', a stronger version of the \emph{Quasi-Closest Point Property} in which the upper bound $K \log d + C$ is replaced by a constant~$C$.
 The way that stronger property had been applied was to choose $I_0 \le M_R \le J_0$ so as to have a sufficiently large but fixed radius $M_R - I_0 = J_0 - M_R$, so large that we could deduce the \emph{Restricted Projection Property} from the ``Almost Closest Point Property'' and from a certain constraint on $\Omega$.
 Only in a very late draft did we realize that this choice was impossible, because the ``Almost Closest Point Property'' is generally false (see remarks found at the end of \cite[Section 5.1]{\RelFSHypTag}).
 But two further realizations saved the proof: that the ``Almost Closest Point'' property could be replaced by the \emph{Quasi-Closest Point Property}; and the value $\Omega_2$ of the second constraint on $\Omega$ could be chosen so as to force the \emph{Quasigeodesic Axis Property} to hold.
-These, taken together, allowed us to recover the \emph{Restricted Projection Property} with a more realistic allowance for the positions of $I_0$ and $J_0$, one that allow the radius to enlarge as the free splitting $R$ retreats further from the fold axis.
+These, taken together, allowed us to recover the \emph{Restricted Projection Property} by being \emph{very much more careful} about the choice of the axis subpath $T_{I_2} \mapsto \cdots\mapsto T_\Delta$ to which $R$ is projected, in particular by making a more realistic allowance for the positions of $I_0$ and $J_0$ that allows the distance $d(T_{I_0},T_{J_0})$ to enlarge as the free splitting $R$ retreats further from the fold axis.

 The next step of our strategy is to choose an integer interval that contains $[I_0,\ldots,J_0]$ and that extends far enough to allow application of Lemma~\ref{LemmaUniformLiftingCrossing}, the \emph{Uniform Lifting--Crossing Property} of Section~\ref{SectionQuantBiinfinite}, (there is no need to extend any further to the right).
 We use again the notation from Section~\ref{SectionQuantBiinfinite}, namely $\mu = 3\kappa+\omega$, and $I_1 = I_0 - \kappa p$, and $I_2 = I_0 - \mu p = I_1 - (2 \kappa + \omega) p$.
 Working with the fold subpath \hbox{$T_{I_2} \mapsto\cdots\mapsto T_{J_0}$}, let $\Delta = \Delta_{I_2 J_0}(R)$ denote the projection of $R$ to that subpath.
 By applying the \emph{Restricted Projection Property} we have $I_0 \le \Delta \le J_0$ and so we can depict a maximal depth projection diagram as shown in Figure~\ref{FigureMainProjDia}, which we refer to as the \emph{Main Projection Diagram}.